SMAC-Group/ib/cran-comments.md

-This is the first subimission of a new version.
+This is the first subimission of version 0.1.1.